pimarc/pms50-gns530/readme.md

 Before reporting a bug:
 - Read the readme file (maybe not a real bug but a normal behavior)
 - Install the latest release of the MOD
-- Remove any other MOD
+- Remove any other MOD or livery
+- Remove any external hardware or software involved with MSFS
 - Take some time to search for the fastest sequence that reproduces the bug
 - Re-install the MOD
 - Restart the sim